The National Election Office Logo

 Rules applicable in the case of a national referendum held on the same day as the general election of Members of the National Assembly (joint procedure):

-Considering that the initiator of national referendums is the Government, pursuant to Section 65 (2) of Act CCXXXVIII of 2013 on the Initiation of National Referendums, the European Citizens' Initiative, and Referendum Procedure, Section 68 of the same Act does not apply.
-Therefore, the sole legal basis for appointments to election committees is as stipulated in Sections 27-29 of the Electoral Procedure Act (Ve.).
+Considering that the initiator of national referendums is the Government, pursuant to section 65 (2) of Act CCXXXVIII of 2013 on initiating referendums, the European Citizens’ Initiative and Referendum Procedure, section 68 of the same act does not apply.
+Therefore, the sole legal basis for appointments to election commission is as stipulated in sections 27-29 of the Electoral Procedure Act (Ve.).

 Useful links